adwhitaker/favorite-giphy/README.md

 - gifs can be deleted from the favorites list

 ## Running the server
-- requires npm, express, body-parser, pg, and postgresql
+- requires NPM, ExpressJS, Body-Parser, AngularJS and PostgreSQL
-- sql setup can be found in the database.sql
+- SQL setup can be found in the database.sql
+- run npm init
+- enter npm start in the terminal to start server
+- ^ + c stops the server
+- go to localhost:3000 to view the page

 ## Authors
 - Alex Whitaker